|Follow Naturenet on Twitter|

 • We don't want to hear that you are looking for 'a quiet life' or 'a less stressful job'.
 You think it's easy, huh?
 Shows how much you know... well, actually, you may be right.
 Even more reason not to mention it.

 • Do not confuse 'countryside management' with 'environmental activism'.
-We may well have strong views about bypasses and fox-hunting, but they do not usually come into our professional work - in fact, it's important to keep them out of it.
+We may well have strong views about the climate emergency or fox-hunting, but they do not usually come into our professional work - in fact, it's important to keep them out of it.
 Don't make assumptions about any political issues unless it's very clear what your prospective employers think about it.

-Filling in the FormSo, you've got the form.
+Filling in the FormSo, you're looking at the screen and there's an empty form on it.
 What will you do with it?
-You've probably heard all the usual advice about not letting the dog at it, and so on.
-Here's the advice you may not have heard: Read the job description and everything else they send you.
+You've probably heard all the usual advice about speeling things correctly, and so on.
+Here's the advice you may not have heard: Read the job description and everything else.

-• Read the job description and everything else they send you.
-If there's a pile of guff with the form, read it ALL.
-Sometimes you might find something very interesting tucked away in a corner.
+• Read the job description and everything else you get sent or linked to.
+If there are loads of documents that they send you and websites they link to, read it ALL.
+Sometimes you might find something interesting tucked away in a corner.
 Also read the advert.
+Check a few different recruitment websites and see if it's the same on each one (some of them have a character limit).
 You'd be surprised what appears in the advert that might not appear in the application pack.

 • If it says 'you can ring up for an informal discussion' then do so.
 Most people don't.
 Do it as soon as you can.
 If the person on the end of the phone has said it all twenty times they will be a bit jaded.
 Make sure you're one of the first.
 Remember, the call is to listen to the employer, not really for you to show off (except your polite telephone manner).
 Don't try to impress with the phone call, don't try to recite your application on the phone, but listen to every word you hear.
 Ask some open questions to get them talking and make notes.
 What are the key issues?
 What was the first thing they said?

 • Get this: some organisations really frown upon employees using work email systems to look for jobs.
 Using email properly can show that you are computer literate and up-to-date, and that's very important.
-But if you do communicate with your prospective new employer by email, make sure you use your own email address.
-Don't use a work one, in case either your present employer or the future one doesn't like it!
-It goes without saying that if you have some oh-so-witty email address like firstname.lastname@example.org you should consider using a different one if you want to be taken seriously!
+But if you do email your prospective new employer, make sure you use your own email address.
+Don't use a work one, in case either your present employer or the future one doesn't like it.
+It goes without saying that if you have some oh-so-witty email address like email@example.com you should consider using a different one if you want to be taken seriously.